 Below I have listed a few major unrealistic ideas supported by the so-called functional training camp which includes the following branches:

-In many books gurus like Pavel Tsatsouline brag about how sets of five with heavy weights make you strong without adding the unneeded extra bulk that only moronic bodybuilders may want.
+In many books, gurus like Pavel Tsatsouline brag about how sets of five with heavy weights make you strong without adding unnecessary bulk that only moronic bodybuilders may want.
 Really?
-You all believe this nonsense?
-Let me tell show you the major flaw of this theory.
+Let me show you the major flaw of this theory.

-First, there is not such thing as “unneeded bulk”.
-When you are natural any amount of extra muscles mass just makes you stronger and more athletic.
-It is literally impossible to get so big to the point where your muscles are a problem.
-It just can’t happen ever.
+First, there is no such thing as “unneeded bulk”.
+When you are natural every extra gram of muscle makes you stronger and more athletic.
+It is literally impossible to get big to the point where your muscles are a problem.
+It just can’t happen.
 That’s a fact of life.
 Sorry.

-If you think that you are suddenly going to become a monster after engaging in some high rep training, you are up for a big surprise.
-You will never develop “nonfunctional muscle mass” that “slows you down” and makes a poor performing machine.
-It ain’t happening.
+If you think that you are suddenly going to become a monster after engaging in high rep training, you are up for a big surprise.
+You will never develop “nonfunctional muscle mass” that “slows you down” as a natty.
 Forget about it.

 Oh, brother!
 Just stop!

-Many natural warriors are convinced by the functional training community consisting primarily of eggheads that getting big is all about eating “enough” food.
+Many natural warriors have been convinced by the functional training community consisting primarily of eggheads that getting big is all about eating “enough” food.

-Do you really think all extra calories are going to cause extra growth?
-You really think your arms are not 19 inches of muscle because you are not eating enough protein?
-You really believe that by eating pizza with olive oil on it, you will get more muscular?
+Do you really think that the extra calories will result in extraterrestrial growth?
+Do you really think that your arms are not 19 inches of muscle because you are not eating enough protein?
+Do you really believe that by eating pizza with olive oil on it you will break the natty limits?

 CrossFit ain’t making you big as a natural either.
-Tons of CrossFitters are pinning their glutes hardcore style too.
-Do you really think CrossFit is some sort of revolutionary training method that will somehow overcome all natural limitations and make a huge shredded monster?
-You really think you can become 200 lbs of lean muscle thanks to kipping pull-ups and kettlebell swings?
-Well, it’s not going to work, but you can’t see it because you are too focused on the smoke and mirrors.
+Tons of CrossFitters are pinning their glutes hardcore style.
+Do you really think that CrossFit is a revolutionary training method that will somehow overcome all natural limitations and make you a huge shredded monster?
+You really think that you can become 200lbs of lean muscle thanks to kipping pull-ups and kettlebell swings?
+Well, it’s not going to work, but you can’t see it because you are too focused on the smoke and the mirrors.

-The most annoying thing about the functional bodybuilding community is how the members always try to make themselves look superior to the losers who are in this muscle game only for the looks.
-Well, here’s a secret for you – everybody starts lifting weights in an attempt to improve his body composition.
-You don’t simply go in the gym and try to be “functional”.
+The most annoying thing about the functional bodybuilding community is how its members always try to make themselves look superior to the “losers” who are in this muscle game only for the looks.
+Well, here’s a “secret” for you – everybody starts lifting weights in an attempt to improve his or hers body composition.
+You don’t simply go to the gym and try to be “functional”.